Juri Opitz

 Evaluation Quirks, Metric Pitfalls and Some Recommendations

-I’ve been observing system evaluation practice for close to 10 years.
-Thought to share a few funny and intriguing things that I noted.
+Having observed system evaluation practice for close to 10 years, I thought to share a few funny and intriguing things that I noted.

 Overview of this post: